 Adolf Hitler flies to Nuremberg to greet the columns of his loyal followers

 The party congress of 1934 (Nazi Party Rally), which received the loud designation as the “Congress of Unity and Strength” (Reichsparteitag der Einheit und Stärke), was held from 5 to 10 September 1934.
 Four main days, from the arrival of Adolf Hitler in Nuremberg to the closing of the event by Rudolf Hess, were included in Triumph of the Will 1935 movie.
-In addition to the introduction, it is customary to make Triumph of the will analysis by means of the twelve key scenes.
+In addition to the introduction, it is customary to make a Triumph of the will analysis by means of the twelve key scenes.

 After the shots of the airplane filled with mysticism and symbols, we can observe Hitler himself, facing the public.
-The visual narration presents us with its main character — the central part of the entire Nuremberg Congress.
-In a scene when the Fuhrer motorcade moves through the streets of the city of Nuremberg, he is presented as the long-awaited Messiah of the German people, receiving enthusiastic applause, smiles and even flowers from a little girl.
-Sunlight breaks through his palm raised in the Nazi salute and it seems, even a cat on the windowsill of one of the houses is waiting for a chance to see the leader of the nation.
+The visual narration presents us with its main character – the central part of the entire Nuremberg Congress.
+In a scene when the Fuhrer motorcade moves through the streets of the city of Nuremberg, he is presented as the long-awaited Messiah of the German people, receiving enthusiastic applause, smiles, and even flowers from a little girl.
+Sunlight breaks through his palm raised in the Nazi salute and it seems, that even a cat on the windowsill of one of the houses is waiting for a chance to see the leader of the nation.

 Whether during the movement of the convoy, the crowd in the background was, for the most part, out of focus of the camera, shifting the focus of presence on Hitler, now we see his soldiers.
-The new leader of the nation and the future dictator of the Third Reich enters Nuremberg like a CONQUEROR, welcoming by not only ordinary citizens but also his soldiers, on whose loyalty and strength he relies and hopes in the future.
+The new leader of the nation and the future dictator of the Third Reich enters Nuremberg like a CONQUEROR, welcomed by not only ordinary citizens but also his soldiers, on whose loyalty and strength he relies and hopes in the future.
 In these scenes at the Hotel Deutscher Hof, the effect of the presence of the Fuhrer only increases.

 SCENE 2.
 Night scene at the same Deutscher Hof hotel, where the crowd of people raging with delight continues to fill the street.
 The cameras of Leni Riefenstahl depict flags from the light and shadow that appear from the windows of houses.
-Within the scene, “Triumph of the Will” (Triumph des Willens) movie focuses on another symbol of the national mood, in addition to the swastika and the eagle.
+In the scene, “Triumph of the Will” (Triumph des Willens) movie focuses on another symbol of the national mood, in addition to the swastika and the eagle.
 Hitler, along with his retinue, listening to a musical performance, standing on the balcony, and the people marching with torches below identify those hundreds of thousands who will, in the following days, take part in the party congress.

 SCENE 3.
 After the solemn meeting of his Fuhrer and the night, the city of Nuremberg awakens.
-With the music of Richard Wagner, the camera wanders among the monumental buildings, hung out party flags, reflections of ancient architecture in the waters of the river.
-Then the perspective is replaced by the shots of the tent camp, which received hundreds of thousands of guests arriving to Nuremberg these days.
-With the awakening of men, their morning routine and mutual assistance, the atmosphere of national unity is growing — one of the key leitmotifs of the Triumph of the Will movie by Leni Riefenstahl.
+With the music of Richard Wagner, the camera wanders among the monumental buildings, hung-out party flags, and reflections of ancient architecture in the waters of the river.
+Then the perspective is replaced by the shots of the tent camp, which received hundreds of thousands of guests arriving at Nuremberg these days.
+With the awakening of men, their morning routine, and mutual assistance, the atmosphere of national unity is growing – one of the key leitmotifs of the Triumph of the Will movie by Leni Riefenstahl.
 The panorama of men is replaced by youth activity and games, and afterward by good-natured German residents, who express their support for what is happening, not only by their presence but also by the gifts of the harvest.
 In the following scenes, when Hitler receives gifts from his enthusiastic followers, Riefenstahl conveys the symbolism of their devotion and work in the name of Germany and the Führer personally, which is now becoming one concept.
 Hitler’s shaking hands symbolizes that he is not only a NATIONAL LEADER but also one of them, a MAN OF THE PEOPLE.

 SCENE 4.
-The fourth scene of the Leni Riefenstahl’s Triumph of the Will slows down the pace initiated in the introductory part, in favor of a measured atmosphere of political speeches.
+The fourth scene of Leni Riefenstahl’s Triumph of the Will slows down the pace initiated in the introductory part, in favor of a measured atmosphere of political speeches.
 Each of the speakers of the Nazi party, declaring before his faithful colleagues in the Congress Hall of Nuremberg, expresses his vision of national politics and unity.
 These speeches do not give voice to the revolutionary ideas, no calls for revolution, and, moreover, no hint of racial and military policy, which Germany will soon embark on.

 The first speaker is Rudolf Hess, the Führer’s party deputy.
 He opens the 6th Party Congress with words of reverence for the deceased president and former field marshal Paule von Hindenburg, who had passed several months earlier.
-Shots with Hess, dressed in the form of storm troopers, are being contrasted by images of banners, flags, eagles, and swastikas, which covered the walls of the Congress Hall.
-He is followed by ten more Nazi speakers, each of whom builds his speech on the themes of UNITY, hopes for PROSPERITY and recognition of the national PROGRESS by the means of the NSDAP.
+Shots with Hess, dressed in the form of stormtroopers, are contrasted by images of banners, flags, eagles, and swastikas, which covered the walls of the Congress Hall.
+He is followed by ten more Nazi speakers, each of whom builds his speech on the themes of UNITY, hopes for PROSPERITY, and recognition of the national PROGRESS by the means of the NSDAP.
 It is noteworthy that the final montage has included the performances of the ten Nazi elite speakers not only from this first session but also on the other days of the 6th Party Congress.
 Here is a list of speakers who spoke after Rudolf Hess.